Religious affiliations of chancellors of Germany

 Most German chancellors have been followers of a Christian church.
 German society has been affected by a Catholic-Protestant divide since the Protestant Reformation, and the same effect is visible in this list of German chancellors.
 It is largely dominated by Catholics and Protestants as these remain the main confessions in the country.

-The current German chancellor, Olaf Scholz, is unaffiliated to any church or other religious body; he was raised Protestant.
+The current German chancellor, Friedrich Merz, is Catholic.

 Details

 Most of Germany's chancellors have been either Protestants or Catholics.
-A significant portion of Protestant chancellors belonged to the Prussian Union of churches, which united the Reformed and Lutheran confessions throughout the Kingdom of Prussia, and was in force since 1817.
+A significant portion of Protestant chancellors belonged to the Prussian Union of Churches, which united the Reformed and Lutheran confessions throughout the Kingdom of Prussia and was in force since 1817.
 Some Catholic chancellors came from the Catholic Centre Party.
-The Christian Democratic Union, a party of both Roman Catholics and Protestants, produced both kinds of chancellors.
+The Christian Democratic Union, a party of both Catholics and Protestants, produced both kinds of chancellors.
 One chancellor, namely Philipp Scheidemann, was Reformed (Calvinist).